-The College is committed to treating all members of the community with dignity, empathy, and respect.
-Any individual affected by sexual harassment, sexual violence, sexual assault, or intimate partner violence, whether as a Complainant, a Respondent, or a third party, will have equal access to support and counseling services through the College.
+Grinnell College is committed to treating all members of the community with dignity, empathy, and respect.
+Any individual affected by sexual or gender-based harassment, sexual violence, sexual assault, intimate partner violence, or stalking whether as a Complainant, a Respondent, witness, or a third party, will have equal access to support through the College.
 The College recognizes that deciding whether or not to make a report and choosing how to proceed can be difficult decisions.
 We encourage any individual who has questions or concerns to seek the support of campus and community resources.
-These resources can provide guidance in making decisions, information about available resources and procedural options, and assistance to either party in the event that a report and/or resolution under the College’s policy is pursued.
-Individuals are encouraged to use all available resources, regardless of when or where the incident occurred.
+These resources can provide guidance in making decisions, information about available resources, and procedural options, and assistance to either party in the event that a report and/or resolution under the College’s policy is pursued.

 Information about reporting is available if you decide that you would like to take next steps to make a report to the College.